MaximeRobeyns/agnfinder/docs/source/inference.rst

 benefit of developers), all the models implemented in the codebase inherit from an abstract :class:`Model` class (found in ``agnfinder/inference/inference.py:Model``).

-Put simply, to create a new model, inherit the :class:`Model` class and ensure that you have implemented all the abstract properties and methods.
+To create a new model, inherit the :class:`Model` class and ensure that you have implemented all the abstract properties and methods.

 The following shows the constructor, and abstract methods of the :class:`Model`